 Irreducible complexity is one of the most enduring and powerful arguments for Intelligent Design in nature.
-It does not prove that God created the world in six days, but it is perhaps some of the most compelling evidence God created the world, and life did not evolve.
+It does not prove that God created the world in six days.
+But it is perhaps some of the most compelling evidence God created the world, and life did not evolve.

-2. The moral argument for God
+Evidence for God #2: The moral argument for God

 - There are objective moral facts.